 But there are millions of people out there who love root access, and it wouldn’t be fair to them to not allow some type of solution to all this fuss. . . .
 A new tool called Magisk will enable users to have root access and then take off root access temporarily while they go and use applications such as Android Pay and then quickly turn the root access back on again when they’re done shopping.
 That way the shopping with Android Pay doesn’t have any security risks, since the device is not rooted when using it, and then the person gets to enjoy root access again afterward without having to go to great lengths to get it working again; it’s just like pressing a button and flicking the switch in the settings.

-How to Install Magisk Root Tool on Android 7.1.1 Nougat
+How Download Magisk to Root Android 7.1.1 (Nougat)

 Download the Magisk installer from the Downloads section of the XDA-Developers thread.

 If you already have rooted your device, you’ll need to unroot it now before going ahead with the installation of Magisk.
 If you have used TWRP and then flashed Chainfire’s SuperSU, you can just remove the SuperSU by opening it up and then choosing to uninstall it from the menu.
 For everyone else, you might be interested in installing the unSU script instead.

 You can only use Magisk if there is a custom recovery image available for you to install.
 You can look for a custom recovery image made for your device from the TWRP website.
 Remember that before you can install a custom recovery image, you need to have the bootloader unlocked first.
 The way you unlock the bootloader changes depending on your smartphone manufacturer.
 If you find a guide made for your manufacturer, then chances are you can follow it because it’s the same for all devices from the one manufacturer.